balhoff/pipeline/README.md

 2. Downloading data annotated by curators using Phenex (NeXML files)
 3. Downloading ontologies developed by the [MONARCH Initiative](https://monarchinitiative.org/) - MGI, ZFIN, HPOA

-All these ontologies are merged into a single ontology, reasoned over to generate tbox and abox axioms and finally combined together to form the Phenoscape-KB.
+All these ontologies are merged into a single ontology, reasoned over to generate tbox and abox axioms, and finally combined together to form the Phenoscape-KB.

-ontology-versions.ttl contains metadata about the ontologies used in a particular kb build.
+`ontology-versions.ttl` contains metadata about the ontologies used in a particular kb build.